24 Mar 23

 3. Photograph the picture-perfect azulejo tiles

-Porto is a charmingly well-preserved city with an old-world atmosphere, architecturally lavish churches and a thriving food scene.
+One of the highlights of discovering Portugal and its seaside Camino is Porto – a charmingly well-preserved city with an old-world atmosphere, architecturally lavish churches and a thriving food scene.
 Beautiful azulejo tiles are one of the first things you’ll notice when you arrive.
 Most commonly blue and white, they are everywhere!
 On facades of buildings, street signs, benches, fountains and even trams.
 It was King Manuel I of Portugal who brought these tiles from Seville in Spain to decorate his palace at Sintra in the 15th century.
 Don’t miss Porto’s São Bento Railway Station where you’ll see an extraordinary hall covered in 20,000 of them.

 4. Visit the Douro Valley wine cellars